 Climbing the Dome requires a ticket, which you can only get on the spot.
 There are also lots of tours that visit St. Peter’s Basilica, and some of them also include the Dome tickets.
 Joining a guided tour can be really worth it if you want to learn more about this extraordinary church.

 TIP: If you are here anyway, you really have to see the Sistine Chapel at the Vatican too.
-This is one of the most-visited places in Rome, so you have to reserve a timed-entry ticket.
+Together with the Colosseum, this is one of the most-visited places in Rome, so you have to reserve a timed-entry ticket.

 READ ALSO: Tips for Visiting Rome